This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 Justin’s car was damaged in a car accident.
 Justin claimed on his car insurance for the damage with BIG INSURANCE COMPANY.
 The insurer approved the claim and his car was fixed at JOE’S SMASH REPAIRER.
 Justin was unhappy with the quality of the work done on his vehicle.
 Justin requested BIG INSURANCE COMPANY repair the vehicle to a satisfactory standard.

-BIG INSURANCE COMPANY said that they have paid for the repairs and that Justin will have to sort out his issues with the smash repairer directly.
-Justin wrote to the insurance company’s internal dispute resolution section describing what works was unsatisfactory and he also pointed out that the insurer is responsible for the quality of authorised repairs and they must perform the required work.
-15 days later the insurance company sent him a letter stating they did not believe the repairs were necessary.
+BIG INSURANCE COMPANY said they paid for the repairs and that Justin will have to sort out his issues with the smash repairer directly.
+Justin wrote to the insurance company’s internal dispute resolution section describing why the repairs were unsatisfactory and he also pointed out that the insurer is responsible for the quality of authorised repairs.
+Fifteen days later the insurance company sent him a letter stating they did not believe additional repairs were necessary.

 Justin lodged a complaint with the Australian Financial Complaints Authority (AFCA).
-Following a period of mediation AFCA found that insurer had to fix the repair work and Justin vehicle was returned to him in same condition it was prior the crash.
+Following a period of mediation AFCA found that insurer had to fix the repair work and Justin’s vehicle was returned to him in same condition it was prior to the crash.

-If you have had repairs done by your insurer and you are unsatisfied with the quality of workmanship or parts used or the timeliness of the work there are steps you can take.
-Regardless who actually does the work be it the insurer’s authorised repairer or a subcontractor the insurance company is responsible for the quality of the repairs.
+If you had repairs done by your insurer and you are unsatisfied with the quality, workmanship, parts used or the timeliness of the work there are steps you can take.
+The insurance company is responsible for the quality of the repairs done by repairers the insurer has selected and authorised.

 The General Insurance Code of Practice states that when an insurer has selected and directly authorised a repairer, they will:

-- Accept responsibility for the quality of workmanship and materials;
+- Accept responsibility for the quality of workmanship and materials, and

 - Handle any complaint about the quality or timeliness of the work or conduct of the repairer as part of our complaints handling process.
 (Clause 7.20 General Insurance Code of Practice.)

-In general, if repair work to your house or vehicle is not to your satisfaction you may do the following:
+In general, if repair work to your house or vehicle is not done to your satisfaction you may do the following:

 - Request that the insurer fixes the problem.